ranwez/LRRprofiler/README.md

 # LRRprofiler

-LRRprofiler is an automated program to detect and annotate LRR (Leucine-Rich Repeat) containing plant receptor.
+LRRprofiler is an automated program to detect and annotate LRR (Leucine-Rich Repeat) containing plant receptors.

-Please cite : ...
+Please cite :
+ A New Comprehensive Annotation of Leucine-Rich Repeat-Containing Receptors in Rice.
+Gottin C., Diévart A., Summo M., Droc G., Périn C., Ranwez V. and Chantret N. preprint on bioRxiv. doi: https://doi.org/10.1101/2021.01.29.428842

-The program was developed for Linux os.
+The program was developed on Linux os.

-The program uses several external tools and database:
+The program uses several external tools and databases:
-- iTAK
+- iTAK (v1.7)
 - HMMER (v3.1b2)
 - MAFFT (v7.271)
 - TMHMM (v2.0c) [academic use only]